-I appreciate you reading and learning in this tutorial.
-If you’d like to see more, hit that subscribe button on my Youtube channel, turn those notifications on and check your subscriber feed because you’ll love seeing all of my new videos I put out for you showing you how to build your business online.
+I appreciate you reading and learning from this tutorial.
+If you’d like to see more, hit that subscribe button on my YouTube channel, turn those notifications on and check your subscriber feed because you’d love to see all of the new videos I put out for you showing you how to build your business online.

 You can also look on Facebook and hit the follow button.
 Click see first and turn notifications on if you want to make sure to see every video.

 For the best experience, go to jerry.tips/partner and become a partner today.
 This is my mastermind group.
 We have weekly group calls and I’ve got one-on-one coaching calls with it and a private Facebook group for members.

 If you want to build the very best business online, if you want the same kind of results and balanced life I have today then join that partner group and you will love getting to work with me one-on-one every month or every week depending on what you choose and how much you are willing to participate.

 I appreciate you being here today.
 I love you.
 You’re awesome and I’ll see you in the next post.